swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 print type(firstrecord)
     Bio.SeqRecord.SeqRecord
 ```
-As a troubleshooting mechanism, python's ```dir``` method will list the methods and atributes that are defined for this SeqRecord:
+As a troubleshooting mechanism, python's ```dir``` method will list the methods and attributes that are defined for this SeqRecord:
 ```
 print dir(firstrecord)
 ```